-When the Deputy Warden arrived on the scene with a revolver, inmate Martinez chased him onto the top of a coal car, but the Deputy Warden managed to get the drop on the inmate.
-Martinez promised to drop his weapon and submit to capture, so both climbed down from the coal car.
+The Deputy Warden arrived on the scene with a revolver and inmate Martinez chased him onto the top of a coal car.
+The Deputy Warden managed to gain the advantage over the inmate and after Martinez promised to drop his weapon and submit to capture, they both climbed down from the coal car.
 As the Deputy Warden attempted to take the inmate into custody, Martinez lunged at him.
-Another officer who had just arrived hit inmate Martinez in the head with a large chunk of coal, fracturing the assailant's head.
-Despite this, inmate Martinez attempted to stab the officer.
-Another officer shot the inmate twice – once in the knee and once in the stomach.
+Another officer, who had just arrived, hit inmate Martinez in the head with a large chunk of coal, fracturing the assailant's skull.
+Despite his injury, inmate Martinez attempted to stab the officer and was shot twice by another officer, once in the knee and once in the stomach.

 Injured, inmate Martinez still managed to escape into the powerhouse and hid behind a coal pile.
 Two inmates captured Martinez without further incident.
 Inmate Martinez died from his injuries on November 29, 1922.
 Captain Leonard, a Spanish American War veteran, left behind a wife and three children.
 The other staff members involved survived their injuries.